amogorkon/justuse/README.md

 # Just use() python modules the way you want!

 ## Installation
-To install, `python -m install justuse`, then you can `import use` in your code and simply use() stuff.
+To install, `python -m pip install justuse`, then you can `import use` in your code and simply use() stuff.
 Check for examples below!

 ## Why?
 Over the years many times I've come across various situations where Python's import statement just didn't work the way I needed.